Note

 Insert some sample products:

-curl -X POST http://localhost:8080/indexes/products/train \
+curl -X POST http://localhost:8080/indexes/products/docs \

 -H "Content-Type: application/json" \